 Find the “Passwords and forms” section and uncheck the box “Offer to save passwords I enter on the web.”

-You can also manage which content is shown under “Content settings,” which is also in advanced settings area of Chrome.
-In this area you can control several aspects of images, from whether any images are shown at all, which cookies are saved and disabling certain plugins to make certain sites unusable.
+You can also manage which content is shown under “Content settings,” which is also in the advanced settings area of Chrome.
+In this area, you can control several aspects of images, from whether any images are shown at all, which cookies are saved and disabling certain plugins to make certain sites unusable.

 Don’t forget, you can also control what exactly your child searches for in Google.
 You can lock “Google’s safe search,” so that your child can’t search for anything inappropriate.

 There are however several Chrome-based parental control extensions.
 One of the most highly rated of these is “Nanny for Google Chrome.”
 This extension can block URLs, set time limits on sites and even blacklist sites you never want your kids to visit.